AdobeDocs/experience-manager-core-components.en/help/components/image.md

 The edit dialog allows the content author to crop and zoom the image.

-Depending on if you have the [Dynamic Media features](#dynamic-media) enabled, the options available for editing images will differ.
+Depending on if you have the [Dynamic Media](#dynamic-media) enabled or [Next Generation Dynamic Media](#next-gen-dm) features enabled, the options available for editing images will differ.

 ### Standard Asset Editing {#standard-assets}